Ajo Public Records Directory

 Court Records

-The Pima County Superior Court system serves Ajo and the surrounding region, handling a variety of civil and criminal cases.
-The Ajo Justice Court, a division of the Superior Court, processes misdemeanor offenses, small claims, and other legal matters within the city limits.
-Residents can access court records, file documents, and schedule hearings through the Pima County Courts' online portal or by visiting the courthouse in Tucson.
+The Pima County Superior Court system handles judicial matters for Ajo and the surrounding region, processing both civil and criminal cases.
+The Ajo Justice Court, operating as a division of the Superior Court, deals with misdemeanor offenses, small claims, and other legal matters arising within the community.
+Residents can access court records, file documents, and schedule hearings either through the Pima County Courts' online portal or by making the trip to the courthouse in Tucson.

 Criminal Records